-City Opera House invites regional high school students to submit an original one-act play—just 9-12 pages with 4 characters or less—to the 8th Annual Young Playwrights Festival.
+City Opera House invites regional high school students to submit an original one-act play—just 9-12 pages with 4 characters or less—to the 12th Annual Young Playwrights Festival.
 Finalists are paired with national theater mentors, win $100 and see their play performed on the City Opera House stage.NOTE: Entry form is under maintenance at this time and should be available soon.

-Script entry deadline: Friday, December 14, 2018
+Script entry deadline: Friday, December 16, 2022.

-Semifinalists and finalists announced: February 2019
+Semifinalists and finalists announced: February 2023